 - The student cannot attend due to unavoidable causes (e.g. stranded by flooding)

 - Absences will NOT be authorised for students to look after relatives or pets, waiting at home for deliveries/tradesmen, shopping trips (including for uniform), day trips or arrivals in school after the registers have closed

 We understand that there are occasions when a student is unwell and we therefore ask that you call the school each morning on 01932 219400 to let us know that your child cannot attend.

 We respectfully request that wherever possible, appointments for medical and dental treatment are made outside of school hours or in the school holidays.
-If this is unavoidable and your child needs to leave school during the day, please write a note in their School Planner to advise us of this and/or send an email to email@example.com
+If this is unavoidable and your child needs to leave school during the day, please write a note to the school to advise us of this and/or send an email to firstname.lastname@example.org

 Students will need to sign out at the school office and they can then be collected from the School Reception.

 It is the law for parents to ensure that their child attends school regularly.
 The law has recently provided local authorities with the power to serve parents with a Fixed Penalty Notice if a child has ten or more unauthorised absences (i.e. 5 days) in one term.

 All absences are recorded and demonstrate to future employers, universities or colleges that the student has a poor record of attendance and as such show a lack of commitment to education and work.